 Disruption to Surveillance

-One-fourth (n=14/61) of respondents who detailed the reasons for disruption to surveillance mentioned only one reason.
+One-quarter (n=14/61) of respondents who detailed the reasons for disruption to surveillance mentioned only one reason.
 Most people observed two (n=16, 26%) and three (n=16, 26%) co-occurring causes, while some reported four (n=11, 18%) or five (n=4, 7%).

-The main hindrance – across all country categories – were the restrictions on the movement of the field surveillance staff (n=43, 52%), which led to cases being missed or investigated late (Figure 3D).
-Other reasons, especially in in-progress countries, were lack of staff availability (n=35, 43%) and the difficulty of carrying out surveillance in adherence to COVID-19 safety guidelines (n=24, 29%).
-Other issues were budget cuts (n=21, 26%) and scarcity of kits for sample collection and testing (n=20, 24%).
+The main hindrance – across all country categories – were restrictions on the movement of the field surveillance staff (n=43, 52%), which led to cases being missed or investigated late (Figure 3D).
+Other reasons, especially in in-progress countries, were lack of staff (n=35, 43%) and the difficulty of carrying out surveillance in adherence to COVID-19 safety guidelines (n=24, 29%).
+Other issues were budget cuts (n=21, 26%) and scarcity of equipment for sample collection and testing (n=20, 24%).

 Qualitative data offered additional insights.
 The rabies surveillance workforce decreased because of staff cuts, salary reductions, and personnel being moved to food security tasks.
-Several respondents described a vicious cycle involving post-exposure and surveillance: as access to and delivery of post-exposure prophylaxis declined, so fewer dog bite cases were reported, bite reports were not sent to investigators, who could not perform diagnostics or investigations, resulting in incidents remaining unaddressed.
+Several respondents described a vicious cycle: as access to and delivery of post-exposure prophylaxis declined, so fewer dog bite cases were reported, bite reports were not sent to investigators, who could not perform diagnostics or investigations, resulting in incidents remaining unaddressed.
 Furthermore, transport of samples from remote areas was slower than usual.
-As observed by one participant, this apparent drop in animal bites and demand for post-exposure prophylaxis could lead to a downward adjustment in the procurement of human rabies vaccines for the next few years.
+As observed by one participant, this apparent drop in bites and demand for post-exposure prophylaxis could lead to a downward adjustment in the procurement of human rabies vaccines for several years.

 Most respondents (n=45, 55%) claimed that laboratory capacity was not reduced or diverted, especially in either endemic or rabies-free countries.
 In contrast, this was a much-lamented issue by respondents from in-progress countries.
-A few respondents noticed the positive impact of the pandemic in building and expanding laboratory capacity – in terms of equipment and staff skills – to the potential future benefit of rabies diagnostics.
+Although a few respondents hoped for positive impacts of the pandemic in building and expanding laboratory capacity – in terms of equipment and staff skills – to the potential benefit of rabies diagnostics.

-Estimates on Trends in Animal Deaths, Animal Bites, and Human Deaths
+Trends in Animal Cases, Animal Bite Patients, and Human Rabies Deaths

 One-third of respondents did not express their opinion about trends in animal cases, bites to humans, and human rabies deaths during the first year of the pandemic.
 Those who responded often highlighted the weakness of the surveillance system even before the pandemic, and the high risk of declining trends not being genuine.
-Additionally, one participant noted that the effects of the pandemic on these trends would be felt only in 2022 and beyond, because drops in dog herd immunity take time to become evident.
+Additionally, one participant noted that the effects of the pandemic on these trends would be evident only in 2022 and beyond, in response to declines in dog herd immunity.

 The question on animal rabies cases depicted a very fragmented scenario, with 21 (26%) respondents reporting a decrease, 18 (22%) an increase, and 17 (21%) a stable situation.
 On the contrary, animal bites to humans and human rabies cases seemed to have decreased according, respectively, to 27 (33%) and 26 (32%) of the respondents.
-It was observed that this may be caused either by an actual reduction in contact between people and free-roaming dogs during lockdowns, or by underreporting at health care facilities.
+It was observed that this may be caused either by an actual reduction in contact between people and free-roaming dogs during lockdowns, or reduced presentations by bite victims to health facilities.
 Importantly, one participant pointed out that, if stay-at-home orders really protected people from exposure to bites, this hardly applied to rural and impoverished urban areas, where a fully indoor lockdown was not always possible.
 Another mentioned the risk of rabies misdiagnosis due to health providers being under excessive stress.
-Eighteen (22%) and 19 (23%) participants claimed that, respectively, animal bites to humans and human rabies cases remained stable and only nine (11%) and eight (10%) respondents reported a data-based increase.
+Eighteen (22%) and 19 (23%) participants claimed that, respectively, animal bites to humans and human rabies cases remained stable and only nine (11%) and eight (10%) respondents reported increases from surveillance data.